inside.ewu.edu

 Pre-requisites: MUSC 204.

 Practical study of the art of symphonic scoring.
-Original work and transcriptions.
+Exploration of original works and transcriptions.
+Includes the study of idiomatic writing for instruments, presentations, and applied performance as applicable.

 MUSC 408.
 INSTRUCTION ON INSTRUMENT OR VOICE.
 1 Credit.

-This course provides students with basic to advanced vocal or instrumental skills and a knowledge of the assigned repertoire from a musical, linguistic and performance viewpoint.
+An applied lesson that provides basic to advanced vocal or instrumental skills and a knowledge of the assigned repertoire from a musical, linguistic, and performance viewpoint.
 Students without previous credit in applied music must audition to be accepted into applied study.
 Every student who is registered for applied music must be registered for a major ensemble.
-This course is intended for all seniors except those majoring in Music Performance.

 Notes: may be repeated.